perihelios/bash-test/README.md

 You can create this settings file automatically, with default settings (locking the version of the runner scripts to whatever is latest at this time).
-This version of the runner scripts will also be downloaded, verified with GPG, and cached so they're ready for use.
+This version of the runner scripts will also be downloaded, verified with GPG, and cached, so the scripts are ready for use.

 ```
 ./run-tests.sh --init
 ```

 BashTest stores the runner scripts it downloads in a hidden directory, `.runners`, under your tests directory.
-This script caching speeds up running your tests, and also allows you to run "offline" (BashTest, itself, will have no need to connect to the Internet) after the scripts are cached.
+This caching speeds up running your tests, and also allows you to run "offline" (BashTest, itself, will have no need to connect to the Internet after the scripts are cached).
 There's normally no reason to check this directory into your source repo, since the bootstrap script will automatically download the correct runner scripts on each developer's machine.
 You will normally only commit `run-tests.sh` (or whatever you named the bootstrap script) and `test-settings.json` to your source repo.

 BashTest also stores data from the execution of your tests in a hidden directory, `.execution`, under your tests directory.
 You do not want to commit this directory to your source repo.

-To avoid committing unwanted files to your source repo, use the appropriate mechanism for your source repo software to exclude these directories.
+To avoid committing unwanted files to your source repo, use the appropriate mechanism for your source repo software to exclude these two directories.
 For Git, that's just a `.gitignore` file.

 ```
 echo .runner >>.gitignore